Oppositional defiant disorder

 - Being spiteful and seeking revenge

 - Saying mean and hateful things when upset

 Many children with ODD are also moody, easily frustrated and have a low self-esteem.
 They also may use drugs and alcohol.

 The exact cause of ODD is not known, but it is believed that a combination of biological, genetic and environmental factors may contribute to the condition.

 - Biological.
-Some studies suggest that defects in or injuries to certain areas of the brain can lead to serious behavioural problems in children.
-ODD has also been linked to abnormal amounts of special chemicals in the brain called neurotransmitters.
+Some studies suggest that defects of, or injuries to, certain areas of the brain can lead to serious behavioural problems in children.
+ODD has also been linked to abnormal amounts of specific chemicals in the brain called neurotransmitters.
 Neurotransmitters help nerve cells in the brain communicate with each other.
-If these chemicals are out of balance or not working properly, messages may not make it through the brain correctly, leading to symptoms of ODD and other mental health illnesses.
-Many children and teens with ODD also have other mental health illnesses such as ADHD, learning disorders, depression or an anxiety disorder, which may contribute to their behaviour problems.
+If these chemicals are out of balance or not working properly, messages may not make it through the brain correctly, leading to symptoms of ODD and other mental health conditions.
+Many children and teens with ODD also have other mental health conditions such as ADHD, learning disorders, depression, or an anxiety disorder, which may contribute to their behaviour problems.

 How common is oppositional defiant disorder?